ringcentral/ringcentral-add-in-framework-js/template/[OAuth]README.md

 AUTHORIZATION_URI=
 SCOPES= # if SCOPES_SEPARATOR is ',', then SCOPES will be something like scope1,scope2,scope3
 SCOPES_SEPARATOR=, # this field is default to ',', but can be changed

+IM_SHARED_SECRET= # can be found on developer portal, under App Settings
 ```

 ## Step.3 Coding